hypo69/hypo/pytest/gemini - set 3/en/src/logger/_examples/header.rst

 3. **Import Statement Testing:** A function `test_header_import_statement` is added, showcasing how to test import statements.

-4. **Example Test for print statement:** The `test_header_print_statement` demonstrates how to test if a print statement isn't executed, by capturing stdout and checking if it's empty.
+4. **Example Test for print statement:** The `test_header_print_statement` demonStartes how to test if a print statement isn't executed, by capturing stdout and checking if it's empty.

 5. **Data/Test Directory Structure:** The use of `TEST_DIR` and `TEST_DATA_DIR` (which should be replaced with appropriate directory paths) makes the tests more robust and manageable in a project, as it avoids hardcoded paths.